 Sheridan Adams, MFA

-Sheridan Adams is the Associate Director for Instructional Design with the Center for Innovation in Teaching and Learning at the University of Maine.
+Sheridan Adams is the Director of Instructional Design and Development Services with the Center for Innovation in Teaching and Learning at the University of Maine.

 Sheridan graduated from Bowdoin College with a Bachelor’s degree in Medieval European History and a minor in Studio Art.
 After graduation, she worked for the Polaroid Corporation as an Electronic Imaging Specialist.
 She left Polaroid when she started having nightmares that boxes of film were crushing her in the warehouse.
 Then, she enrolled at the Savannah College of Art & Design, where she earned an MFA degree in Painting.